 7 steps to finding your dream internship

 Lauren Berger understood that all too well, and she decided to do something about it.
 Berger, the self-proclaimed "Intern Queen," took control of her career destiny early on in college by understanding the importance of internships.
-In her new book, "All Work, No Pay: Finding an Internship, Building your Resume, Making Connections, and Gaining Job Experience," Berger shares tips on the world of internships, largely based on her own experience, having completed a whopping 15 internships throughout college.
+In her book, "All Work, No Pay: Finding an Internship, Building your Resume, Making Connections, and Gaining Job Experience," Berger shares tips on the world of internships, largely based on her own experience, having completed a whopping 15 internships throughout college.

 Often, the hardest part about pursuing an internship is knowing where to start.
 Berger suggests creating the "Intern Queen Dream List," which is a "road map for the entire application process."
 Here is an outline of what Berger suggests including in the list: